roydegeest/rakwireless-docs/docs/en-us/datasheet/rak2287/electrical-characteristics.md

 | ---------------------------- | -------- | ----------- | -------- | ---------------------------------------------------------------------------------- |
 | Normal operating temperature | -40°C    | +25°C       | +85°C    | Normal operating temperature range (fully functional and meet 3GPP specifications) |

-::: tip Note:
+::: tip 📝 NOTE
-:pencil: Unless
-otherwise indicated, all operating condition specifications are at an ambient temperature of 25°C.
-Operation beyond the operating conditions is not recommended and extended exposure beyond them may affect device reliability.
+Unless otherwise indicated, all operating condition specifications are at an ambient temperature of 25°C. Operation beyond the operating conditions is not recommended and extended exposure beyond them may affect device reliability.
 :::

 ## Power Supply Range